kbachir/eng103a-ansible-testing/README.md

 - Navigate to `https://your_domain_IP:3000`, your domain IP will be the IP of the instance or your localhost depending on how you are setting up Grafana.This should display a page with the Grafana name and logo, an email/username, and password form.
 It should look like the image below.
 ![diagram](https://assets.digitalocean.com/articles/66778/Grafana_Login.png)
 - Enter `admin` into the username and password fields and click login.
 This will lead to a page where you will need to make a more secure password.
 Once this is done you will be brought to the grafana home dashboard.
+- In order to monitor the instance you need to monitor Prometheus.
+So slick on the `cogwheel` on the grafana dashboard.
+Click on `data sources`.
+Click on `add data source`.
+Select prometheus as the type.
+Set the appropriate Prometheus server URL, if you have it running on the same instance do `http://localhost:9090` otherwise put in the instance IP with the correct port.Access method   .
+Click save and test to save the new data source.
 ### Prometheus
 - `sudo apt update && sudo apt upgrade -y`
 - `curl -LO url -LO https://github.com/prometheus/prometheus/releases/download/v2.22.0/prometheus-2.22.0.linux-amd64.tar.gz` To download the Prometheus GPG key